Understanding the Term “Charitable Trusts”

 - in the first case, it is pertaining to the person that has founded the trust.

-- Any member of a HUF is also included as the specific person.
+- Any member of a HUF is also included as a specific person.

 - Next in line refers to the trustee, regardless of what the designation is.

-In the nutshell it can be concluded that as analysed above, there are numerous benefits that come along with the establishment of the charitable trust, hence it is a profitable venture.
+In the nutshell, it can be concluded that as analysed above, there are numerous benefits that come along with the establishment of a charitable trust, hence it is a profitable venture.

 This portion of the site is for informational purposes only.
 The content is not legal advice.
 The statements and opinions are the expression of author, not corpseed, and have not been evaluated by corpseed for accuracy, completeness, or changes in the law.